dcm4che/dcm4chee-arc-cs/docs/networking/config/attributeSet.rst

     "
     .. _dcmAttributeSetType:

-    :ref:`Attribute Set Type <dcmAttributeSetType>`",string,"Specifies if this Attribute Set is used by Query Parameter 'includefields' of QIDO-RS and WADO-RS or by Query Parameter 'comparefield' of DIFF-RS requests.
+    :ref:`Attribute Set Type <dcmAttributeSetType>`",string,"Specifies if this Attribute Set is used by Query Parameter 'includefields' of QIDO-RS and WADO-RS Metadata or by Query Parameter 'comparefield' of DIFF-RS requests.
 Enumerated values: QIDO_RS, WADO_RS, DIFF_RS or LEADING_CFIND_SCP.

     (dcmAttributeSetType)"
     "